sharife/goldenthread-v2/site/content/productions/a-festival-of-palestinian-art.md

 start: 2026-04-09T19:00:56.417Z
 end: 2026-04-19T22:00:56.425Z
 heading: Uplifting Palestinian voices and stories in theater, film, and stand-up comedy
+description: >-
-description: Building upon Golden Thread’s decades-long commitment to Palestinian art, this unique festival is co-produced with **Crowded Fire**.
+  Building upon Golden Thread’s decades-long commitment to Palestinian art, this unique festival is co-produced with **Crowded Fire**.
 Events are supported by **Art2Action** as part of a multi-year partnership with Golden Thread on *Protecting Dissent,* uplifting and centering voices for Palestine.

+  Golden Thread Artistic Director Nabra Nelson says: “As the genocide continues in Palestine, it is a radical act of resistance to center Palestinian laughter and joy through this festival.
+Comedy is a powerful way to bring communities together, to cope with tragic circumstances, and to access some much-needed healing.
+The dynamism of this festival reflects the diversity of Palestinian art through three very different yet equally exciting offerings.”
 background: https://ucarecdn.com/f230e1b4-c9f8-4e7a-8668-27e169047e43/
 titleimage: ""
 program: null